37 Ways to Help Your Horse Beat the Heat

 - Provide more fresh water buckets away from hay-filled buckets if your horse is a dunker.

 - Protect your horse’s body from insects with fly gear in light colors.
+On extremely hot days, you may need to skip the fly sheet and use fly spray repeatedly instead.

 - Add sunblock to pink noses, and cover white hair with fly boots and sheets.
 Sometimes the sun can bust through white hair and blister the pink skin underneath.

-Fly gear is better when it fits!Â
+Fly gear is better when it fits!

 - Move slow feeders and waterers to shady areas.

 - Boost your barn’s ventilation by opening all the doors and windows on all levels.
-Open up any hay lofts for even more ventilation.
+Open up any haylofts for even more ventilation.

 - Add fans, but ensure they have an automatic shut-off safety mechanism.